ibm-cloud-docs/codeengine/deploy-job.md

 Create a job configuration that uses an image in {{site.data.keyword.registryshort}} by using the {{site.data.keyword.codeengineshort}} console.
 {: shortdesc}

 {{site.data.keyword.codeengineshort}} can automatically pull images from {{site.data.keyword.registryshort}} namespaces in your account.
-To pull images from a different {{site.data.keyword.registryshort}} account or from a private DockerHub account, see [Create a job from images in a private repository](#create-job-private).
+To pull images from a different {{site.data.keyword.registryshort}} account or from a private DockerHub account, see [Create a job from images in a private registry](#create-job-private).

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
 2. Select **Start creating** from **Run your container image**.